The 2015 Volvo Trucks Safety Award honors two fleets in North America for their commitment to safety and accident prevention.

 - If selected as the winner, you must agree to the following obligations:

-- Have a maximum of two company representatives at the 2014 American Trucking Association Management Convention & Exhibition at the San Diego Convention Center in San Diego, CA from October 4 – 7 at which time the safety award will be presented.
+- Have a maximum of two company representatives at the 2015 American Trucking Association Management Convention & Exhibition at the Philadelphia Convention Center in Philadelphia, Pennsylvania from October 17 – 20 at which time the safety award will be presented.

 - Previous Volvo Safety Award winners are not eligible to win.